LNL polycategories and doctrines of linear logic: polycategories

 whenever all the operations on the right-hand side exist.
 In particular, since both $\foc(X\times Y)$ and $\foc X \ten \foc Y$ have the universal property of $X\boxtimes Y$, they are isomorphic if they both exist.
 (This is, of course, closely related to Seely's characterization of the modality $\oc$; see \cref{rmk:seely}.)
 Thus, if $\ten,\unit,\times,1,\foc$ exist then $\foc$ is a strong monoidal functor.
 Similarly, if both $\uoc (\foc X \hom B)$ and $X \to \uoc B$ exist they are isomorphic (which is related to Girard's embedding of nonlinear logic in linear logic); if $\fwn(X\times Y)$ and $\fwn X \coten \fwn Y$ exist they are isomorphic; and so on.

-\begin{rmk} As a trivial instance, a unary co-unary linear morphism, i.e.\ one of the form $\psi \in \Pl( | A; B)$, is universal if and only if it is an isomorphism (and similarly in the nonlinear case).
-Thus, \cref{thm:univ-comp} also implies that universal morphisms are stable under composition with isomorphisms, conversely to \cref{thm:univ-uniq}. \end{rmk}
+\begin{rem} As a trivial instance, a unary co-unary linear morphism, i.e.\ one of the form $\psi \in \Pl( | A; B)$, is universal if and only if it is an isomorphism (and similarly in the nonlinear case).
+Thus, \cref{thm:univ-comp} also implies that universal morphisms are stable under composition with isomorphisms, conversely to \cref{thm:univ-uniq}. \end{rem}

 We can also consider limits and colimits in \lnl polycategories.
 In general, we require a \textbf{limit} of a diagram of linear or nonlinear objects (and unary co-unary morphisms) to induce bijections on all hom-sets where it appears in the codomain, and similarly for a \textbf{colimit} whenever it appears in the domain.
 (In the case of products and coproducts, this definition appears in~\cite{pastro:sp-poly}.)
 The simplest case of this is that a limit of nonlinear objects satisfies